 In order to have RAMQ coverage and receive reimbursement, you have to meet these basic criteria as well as the two following requirements:

 - Needing at least three insulin injections daily or using an insulin pump;

-- Having experienced frequent or severe hypoglycemia (episodes that result in a loss of consciousness or need another person’s intervention to be treated);
+- Having experienced frequent or severe hypoglycemia (episodes that result in a loss of consciousness or need another person’s intervention to be treated)

 If you meet all these criteria—and most people with type 1 diabetes do—your doctor can fill out a payment authorization request for you.
-Generally, the request is approved for three months.
+Generally, the request is approved for six months.
 After this period, your doctor must confirm that you use your system more than 70% of the time.
 The authorization is then renewable once a year.